deepstreamIO/deepstream.io-website/docs/10-docs/10-server/50-valve-permissions.md

 description: The API for Valve, deepstream's powerful permissioning mechanism
 ---

+The API for Valve, deepstream's powerful permissioning mechanism.

 ## Rule Types
 You can specify permission rules for the following interactions